Section 'Sub' Navigation:

 Research Summary: Clinical Pharmacology

 Dr. Best specializes in pharmacokinetics – the processes by which a drug is absorbed, distributed, metabolized and eliminated by the body – and pediatric clinical pharmacology research.
 Her research efforts have focused on studying anti-HIV drugs in infants, children, adolescents, non-pregnant adults, and pregnant women.
+She also studies drugs used to treat Kawasaki disease, the leading cause of acquired heart disease in children.
 She has specific interests and expertise in maternal-fetal clinical pharmacology, therapeutic drug monitoring of antiretrovirals, antiretroviral pharmacogenomics, and penetration of antiretrovirals into the central nervous system.

 Dr. Best's research program encompasses projects with key state-wide, national and international HIV/AIDS and pediatric pharmacology collaborative research networks, including the:

-Education: B.S. in Chemistry/Chemical Education (1994) UCSD; Pharm.D.
-(1999) UCSF; Pharmacy Practice Residency (2000) UC San Diego Medical Center; NIH/NRSA Fellowship in Pediatric Clinical Pharmacology Research (2004) UCSD; Masters of Advanced Studies in Clinical Research (2007) UCSD.
+B.S. in Chemistry/Chemical Education (1994) UC San Diego; Pharm.D.
+(1999) UC San Francisco; Pharmacy Practice Residency (2000) UC San Diego Medical Center; NIH/NRSA Fellowship in Pediatric Clinical Pharmacology Research (2004) UC San Diego; Masters of Advanced Studies in Clinical Research (2007) UC San Diego.

-Awards and Honors: Valedictorian, National Center for Leadership in Academic Medicine; 7th Annual "40 Under 40" Honoree, San Diego Metropolitan Uptown Examiner & Daily Business Report; Professor of the Year Award, Associated Students (2013).
+Valedictorian, National Center for Leadership in Academic Medicine; 7th Annual "40 Under 40" Honoree, San Diego Metropolitan Uptown Examiner & Daily Business Report; Professor of the Year Award, Associated Students (2010, 2013); Distinguished Teaching Award, University of California Academic Senate, San Diego Division.

-Leadership Experience: Editorial Board Member, Journal of Acquired Immune Deficiency Syndromes; Director, NIH Training Program in Pediatric and Maternal/Fetal Pharmacology.
+Editorial Board Member, Journal of Acquired Immune Deficiency Syndromes; Director, NIH Training Program in Pediatric and Maternal/Fetal Pharmacology.
+Panel Member, Treatment of HIV-Infected Pregnant Women and Prevention of Perinatal Transmission Guidelines, U.S. Department of Health and Human Services.

 Key Contributions to Pharmaceutical Sciences